 Faculty of Arts internal call for participation in the Universal Design for Learning (UDL) Fellows Program

-As part of the 2025/2026 TLEF funding round, the Office of the Provost and Vice-President Academic has earmarked funding to support a third cohort for the Universal Design for Learning (UDL) Fellows Program.
+As part of the 2026/2027 TLEF funding round, the Office of the Provost and Vice-President Academic has earmarked funding to support a fourth cohort for the Universal Design for Learning (UDL) Fellows Program.

-The 2025 UDL Fellows Program will run across four months, between May and August 2025, and project teams participating in the Program will implement UDL in their courses during the 2025/26 academic year.
+The 2026 UDL Fellows Program will run across four months, between May and August 2026.
+Project teams who participate in the Program will implement UDL strategies in courses during the 2026/27 academic year.

 Faculty project teams